 Instructions

-- Combine the diced mangoes, sugar, water, and heavy cream in a saucepan.
-You can use an immersion blender to blend everything until smooth or leave some mango chunks as desired.
+- Combine the diced mangoes, sugar, water, and heavy cream in a saucepan or mixing bowl.
+You can use an immersion blender or food processor to blend everything until smooth or leave some mango chunks as desired.
 Alternatively, you can mash the mangoes and whisk all the ingredients together in the saucepan.

 - Add the tapioca starch and mix until completely dissolved.